Composed by: David Arnold

 Conducted by: Nicholas Dodd

-The World is Not Enough was generally well-liked.
-It has a pretty good storyline, very unique, but for some reason a good number of fans don’t care much for it.
+The World is Not Enough is generally considered to be a flawed gem.
+It has a pretty good and unique storyline, but thanks to some questionable choices (Denise Richards as a twenty-something nuclear physicist in hot pants is the film’s greatest error) a good number of fans don’t care much for it.
 Thanks to the smashing success of his music for Tomorrow Never Dies, David Arnold returned.
 After a great score for the aforementioned film, David Arnold was officially the new musician for James Bond, and was the first after John Barry to actually get to a second outing.

 This time Arnold was able to provide the opening title song, which of course shares its title with the movie.
 It’s a good song, and weaves in a bit of the James Bond theme at the end.
 Usually only three notes, the “not enough” portion of the song, is used frequently, with the following melody distinguishing its use in certain scenes.
 There’s a romantic version that soars in Snow Business” which regrettably was only available via David Arnold’s website instead of the actual album.
 It is present on piano in “Christmas in Turkey”.
 There’s an action variation that is introduced in “Come in, 007, Your Time is Up” and more notably in “Ice Bandits”.

 There are a couple notable suspense/villain motifs.
 One is the repeating descending four-note motif introduced in Tomorrow Never Dies.
 It’s much more prominent in this score, though it doesn’t make its first appearance until “Going Down/The Bunker”.
 Its most sustained playing is in “Pipeline”.
-The other motif appears bombastically in “Caviar Factory” and “Submarine”.
+The other motif appears in “Caviar Factory” (when the bombast breaks out) and “Submarine”.

 David Arnold still liberally applies James Bond’s theme, but not to the level of Tomorrow Never Dies.
 It’s heavily noticeable, but the only tracks where it really takes over are “Come in, 007, Your Time is Up” and “Caviar Factory”.
 In many of the other tracks it will often just appear for a few seconds, for example the heroic statement when the action starts in “Going Down/The Bunker”.

 The first two score tracks actually segue right into each other in a rather unnecessary move.
-Nevertheless they feature an invigorating chase cue with new variations of James Bond’s theme and the main title theme.
+Nevertheless they feature an invigorating chase cue with new variations of the James Bond and the main title theme.
 It quickly becomes apparent that David Arnold has bulked up on the electronics, usually running under the orchestra and interjecting in various ways.
-This move has annoyed many film music fans and some of those who prefer John Barry’s music.
+This choice has annoyed many film music fans, especially those who worship John Barry’s music.
 I don’t find them too distracting, though I have to admit that most of the action cues would play just fine without them.

 - The World is Not Enough (performed by Garbage) (3:55)